-The Foundation adopted an updated Capitalization Policy in the beginning of the fiscal year.
-The policy no longer uses "unit" costs for classroom or clinic assets.
-The Foundation now capitalizes all significant expenditures for property and equipment at cost.
-The threshold for capitalization was increased from \$1,000 to \$2,500.
+The Foundation capitalizes all significant expenditures for property and equipment at cost.
+The threshold for capitalization is \$2,500.
 Property and equipment that are contributed to the Foundation are recorded at the approximate fair value at the date of donation.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range between five to fifteen years.
 Due to grant restrictions, the Foundation may be required to obtain prior approval before disposing of any material fixed assets that have been purchased with grant funds.